-(a) Contractor Employee Compensation System
+(a) Total Compensation System

-The Contractor shall develop, implement and maintain formal policies, practices and procedures to be used in the administration of its compensation system consistent with FAR 31.205-6 and DEAR 970.3102-05-6; "Compensation for Personal Services."
-DOE-approved standards, if any, shall be applied to the Total Compensation System.
-The Contractor's Total Compensation System shall be fully documented, consistently applied, and acceptable to the Contracting Officer.
-Periodic appraisals of contractor performance with respect to the Contractors' Total Compensation System will be conducted.
-Costs incurred in implementing the Total Compensation System shall be consistent with the Contractor's documented Contractor Employee Compensation Plan as approved by the Contracting Officer.
+The Contractor shall develop, implement and maintain formal policies, practices and procedures to be used in the administration of its compensation system consistent with FAR 31.205-6 and DEAR 970.3102-506, Compensation for Personal Services.
+DOE-approved standards (e.g., set forth in an advance understanding or appendix), if any, shall be applied to the Total Compensation System.

+The Contractor's Total Compensation System shall be fully documented and consistently applied.
+Periodic appraisals of contractor performance with respect to the Contractors' Total Compensation System may be conducted.